 A major concern is corrosion of the distribution network, that is caused by the amount of sulfur present in the gas.
 This may lead to higher maintenance costs for the network operator.
 But the very fact that we can actually turn biomass – such as corn – into biomethane I think is a great step forward.
 This would certainly not have been possible in the past.

 Biomass-to-fuel can add to the world’s fuel supply.
-This is even more important at a time when fossil fuel use steadily declines because we are not able to get enough oil out the ground.
-I have previously alluded to this phenomenon in an article on peak oil.
+This is even more important at a time when fossil fuel availability steadily declines.
+The main reason for this is that oil producers, both at state and private level, are not able to get enough conventional oil out the ground.
+We have previously alluded to this phenomenon in an article on peak oil and the likely prospects of the global energy industry.

 This means oil producers are looking for alternatives to conventional oil and gas supplies.
+One way to resolve this issue is to look for alternative fuel supplies to meet the demand for energy fuel.
+Biomass-to-fuel is one such solution worth exploring.
 Basically, there are two ways to turn biomass into fuel.

-Some energy companies research new ways to convert plastic into fuel and I added the link below under the references section.
+Some energy companies research new ways to convert plastic into fuel.
 The aim is to create fuels that reduce overall CO2 footprint, and at the same time make good use of certain plastic waste fractions that no longer add value as end user products and cannot be reutilized as plastic bottles for example.
 Only certain types of plastic would be suitable for this.

 Pyrolysis is a good way to convert plastics into fuel.
 At the same time you are creating a lot of heat that can be used for anaerobic digestion in facilities nearby.
 Increasingly engineers become aware of the potential to combine facilities and make use of residual products.